 6.2.2.
 Peer Review by Council of Chief Academic Officers.
 After the Commissioner’s staff has determined the proposal is ready for peer review, they will forward the proposal to the CAOs.
 The CAOs will review the proposal and may submit comments or questions for response from the other CAOs.
 The Peer Review Committee will meet with the Commissioner’s staff to discuss the proposal, the peer institutions’ comments or questions, external reviews (if applicable), and the Commissioner’s staff’s evaluation.
 Feedback from the CAOs may be included in the Peer Review Report.

 6.2.3.
 Report on Peer Review.
 The Commissioner’s staff shall issue a report with the results of the peer review to the board of trustees for its consideration when determining whether to approve the proposed program.
-The Commissioner will convey the final report to the Board of Regents.
-If the proposed program is within the institution’s mission, the report will be an information item for the Board of Regents.
-If the proposed program is outside of the institution’s mission, the institution and its board of trustees shall determine whether they wish pursue the program by seeking Board of Regents approval as outlined in section 7.1.
+The Commissioner will convey the final report to the Board of Higher Education.
+If the proposed program is within the institution’s mission, the report will be an information item for the Board of Higher Education.
+If the proposed program is outside of the institution’s mission, the institution and its board of trustees shall determine whether they wish pursue the program by seeking Board of Higher Education approval as outlined in section 7.1.

 6.3.
 Review by Specialized Groups.
 Review by specialized groups may be conducted concurrently with peer review.
 The following types of programs require specialized review as noted.

 7.1.
 Proposed New Programs Outside an Institution’s Mission.
-An institution may submit a program determined to be outside of its mission to the Board of Regents for consideration as follows:
+An institution may submit a program determined to be outside of its mission to the Board of Higher Education for consideration as follows:

 7.1.1.
 Institutions shall first submit their proposal in accordance with the Proposal and Notification Submission Procedures established in section 9.